PJL101/fedkit/README.md

 ## Variants

 There are several variants of fedkit either in development or available now.
-They have the base workflow with a site generator included.
-The current variants available are:
+They have the base frontend workflow with a site generator included.
+The current variants are:

 * [fedkit-assemble](https://github.com/PJL101/fedkit-assemble) - Good for quick website prototyping,
 * [fedkit-hugo](https://github.com/PJL101/fedkit-hugo) - Designed for a static website, with or without a blog.